huynguy-db/arcion-docs/content/docs/sources/configuration-files/extractor-reference.md

 After a thread finishes extracting from a particular replication channel, it gets scheduled to process another replication channel.
 This option is relevant and important to avoid starvation from any replication channel when the number of threads provided is less than the number of replication channels.

 ### `heartbeat`
-This parameter is for provisioning [a heartbeat table](#heartbeat-table) to the Replicant on the source system.
+This parameter provides [a heartbeat table configuration](#heartbeat-table) to Replicant on the source system.

 You can create the heartbeat table with the following DDL: